Whittier College grew from the academy and was chartered by the State of California in 1901 with a student body of 25.

 Most of the major buildings on campus were built in the mid to late 20th century - three in the 1940s and 1950s, seven in the 1960s, three in the 1970s and 1980s, and five since 1990.
 Additionally, several structures on campus have been extensively modified or expanded to accommodate modern needs and a growing student body.
 A complete renovation of the Campus Center was completed in 2008, while the Graham Athletic Center and Lillian Slade Aquatics Center completed a major renovation and expansion project in 2012.
 More recently, the College transformed the old Science Building into the new Science & Learning Center.

 Today, Whittier College is a cosmopolitan vanguard of 21st century society, recognized worldwide as a distinctive and relevant liberal arts college, offering additional graduate degrees in both education and law.
 More than 50 percent of Whittier College undergraduates, and three of its four Rhodes Scholars, are from underrepresented ethnic and international groups; this kind of cultural diversity, which permeates both classroom and campus community, profoundly strengthens intellectual discourse and provides a realistic exposure to the kind of world students will enter upon graduation.
 Students and faculty continue a long tradition of community service, echoing the Quaker conviction that helping others is a moral obligation.
 International study opportunities enrich every field and major, reflecting the Quaker idea that truth transcends the boundaries of race, culture, and nation.
-Whittier Law School, located on a separate campus in Costa Mesa, extends these educational values and core principles, preparing students for legal careers through a curriculum and practice that emphasizes social service, conflict resolution, international jurisprudence, and professional ethics.